-Our feature photo above, is from ‘Interiorholic‘.
-This “spilled” flower pot is the perfect touch of make believe, with the blue lobelia spilling out the idea of rushing water.
+Our first inspirational idea, is from ‘Interiorholic‘.
+This “spilled” flower pot is the perfect touch of make believe.
+Love the blue lobelia spilling out the idea of rushing water.
 Easy instructions on how to make this work in your garden!

 So I love this idea from ‘Jennifer Rizzo‘… These are just vintage teacups hung from sisal twine in a tree.
 What about vintage flatware?
 I can just hear these clinking in a summer breeze, too!

-‘Earth Shapers‘ created this pebble mosaic for a walkway instead of just plain concrete… I would sure rather walk up this path!
+‘Earth Shapers‘ created this pebble mosaic for a walkway instead of just plain concrete… I would sure rather walk up this path of garden whimsy!

 ‘Lin Wellford‘ is a rock painter who made these simple stepping stones into a charming point in the garden.
 You could do something simpler, or just make the occasional stone a painted one.

-Another choice from ‘Gardeners‘, this LED fairy dust ball is a cool way to add whimsy for your night time garden!
+Another choice from ‘Gardeners‘, this LED fairy dust ball is a cool way to add whimsy for your night time garden whimsy!

 ‘Judy Sturman‘ created this pink tricycle planter from an old trike, some spray paint, and wired on some old planter pots.
 This is so vintage whimsical!